stelace/stelace/plugins/email/README.md

 ## Testing environment

-Emails are not sent but stored in `build` folder of this plugin.
+Emails are not sent but stored in `build` folder of this plugin when `NODE_ENV` is set to `test`.
-Some tests will send actually emails via external fake SMTP service [Ethereal](https://ethereal.email).
+Some tests will actually send emails via external fake SMTP service [Ethereal](https://ethereal.email) using `nodemailer.createTestAccount`.

 ## Debugging

-To activate the debugging and send emails for real, `NODE_ENV` must not be `test`.
+To debug with emails sent for real, `NODE_ENV` must not be `test`.

 You can add `DEBUG_EMAILS=user1@example.com,user2@example.com` to your `.env` file so that: